hlibco/git-migration/README.md

 If you want to mirror only some of your repos (but not all of them), you should manually define them:

-`migrate.hs`
+`migrate.sh`
 ```
 repos=(
 )
 ```

 The `migrate.sh` intends to mirror GitLab repos associated to *groups / organizations*.
 To migrate personal repos you might have to change the API url `https://gitlab.com/api/v4/groups/${GROUP}/projects`.

 ```
 chmod a+x ./migrate.sh